How to Build a QR Code Generator System With Metadata, Logo & Short Alias (PHP + Laravel).

 }

-1. Generates a QR image from JSON data.
+1. Generates a QR code from the provided data.

 6. Alias Redirection Route